-Buhari, UN chief Guteress meet in Abuja | Africanews
+Buhari, UN chief Guterres meet in Abuja | Africanews

 In 2020, Nigeria counted more than 2.7 million internally displaced persons.

 "We have called for an additional $351million as part of the overall $1.1billion for our humanitarian response plan for Nigeria.
-But despite all I have seen, the people I have met remain committed to returning to their communities and resuming their lives," said Guteress.
+But despite all I have seen, the people I have met remain committed to returning to their communities and resuming their lives," said Guterres.

 On his part, Buhari reiterated his government's commitment to fighting terrorism and called for international assistance to end extremism.